Nuked88/ComfyUI-N-Nodes/README.md

 The LoadFramesFromFolder node allows loading image frames from a folder and returning them as a batch.

 #### Input Fields
-- `folder`: Path to the folder containing the frame images.
+- `folder`: Path to the folder containing the frame images.Must be png format, named with a number (eg. 1.png or even 0001.png).The images will be loaded sequentially.
 - `fps`: Frames per second to assign to the loaded frames.

 #### Output